Operation Sportpalast: Allied convoys

 Due to the presence of the battle group at Trondheim, the Home Fleet was directed to provide a powerful distant covering force for the next Arctic convoys; this was the first time that this had been done.
 The British also stepped up their air patrols of the Trondheim area and Norwegian Sea to monitor German naval movements.
 Two Arctic convoys sailed simultaneously on 1 March 1942.
-PQ 12 left Iceland bound for the Soviet Union, and QP 8 departed Murmansk in northern Russia to return ships to the Atlantic.
-PQ 12 was made up of 17 merchant ships and was escorted by a heavy cruiser, 2 destroyers and several armed Norwegian whalers.
-QP 8 comprised 15 merchant vessels and had a weak escort of 2 corvettes and 2 minesweepers.
+Convoy PQ 12 left Iceland bound for the Soviet Union, and Convoy QP 8 departed Murmansk in northern Russia to return ships to the Atlantic.
+Convoy PQ 12 was made up of 17 merchant ships and was escorted by a heavy cruiser, 2 destroyers and several armed Norwegian whalers.
+Convoy QP 8 comprised 15 merchant vessels and had a weak escort of 2 corvettes and 2 minesweepers.
 Tovey had requested that the convoys sail simultaneously to make it easier for the Home Fleet to protect them while they passed through the waters between Jan Mayen and Bear Islands where they would be at greatest risk of attack by German surface ships.